GordonSo/pytest-bdd-selenium/Answers to technical questions.md

  > - Checking if it is necessary to add stricter rules on locators in finding the elements
  > - Seeing if there is a better way to integrate Pytest-BDD with PageObject structure
  > - Get the tests reporting in Jenkins
+ > - Install pyest-xdist to allow tests to execute in parallel

 installing pyest-xdist to allow tests to execute in parallel

 What do you think is the most interesting trend in test automation?
- > As more company adopts the Agile, TDD; unit tests which are traditionally owned and wrote by the developers
+> I think the most interesting trend in test automation is that it is transforming QAs into engineers with a specialty in testing.
+ > As companies adopt approaches such as agile, TDD and "Shift left" activities to bring forward feedback loops,
+ > there are increasing demand for test automation and for them to take place throughout the software develop life cycle for continuous delivery.
- > are increasingly becoming contributed to by QAs either through pairing or code reviews
+ > We see that unit tests are increasingly being contributed to by QAs through pairing or code reviews,
- > this shows that there is increasing demands in for QA to be proficient in production code's language
- > and there is a trend that test automation is co-owned.
+ > and are being co-owned between DEVs and QAs, and it has become a mandatory requirement (instead of "optional") for QA to understand and write code
+ > Microsoft and MoonPig are two examples who had undergone the transformation.

 How would you implement test automation in a legacy application?
 Have you ever had to do this?
  > Legacy application is commonly big and complicated, and implementing test automation can be time consuming.